 My new Facebook page for My Carolina Kitchen is now up and running.
 Thank you Becky McNeer of Not Your Ordinary Recipes for your help.
 If you haven’t already “liked” my new page, I would be very pleased if you would click over and like My Carolina Kitchen.
 Click here to like or click the link to Facebook in the right column on the blog.

-This will be shared with Foodie Friday at Rattlebridge Farms, Miz Helen’s Country Kitchen Full Plate Thursday, Foodie Friday at Simple Recipes, Foodtastic Friday at Not Your Ordinary Recipes, and Seasonal Sunday at the Tablescaper.
+This will be shared with Foodie Friday at Rattlebridge Farms, Miz Helen’s Country Kitchen Full Plate Thursday, Foodie Friday at Simple Recipes, Foodtastic Friday at Not Your Ordinary Recipes, Seasonal Sunday at the Tablescaper, & Food on Friday at Carol's Chatter.